pCloud/pcloud-sdk-php/README.md

 The same change needs to be applied to all pCloud SDK names, pCloud\File, pCloud\Folder, ...

-In case you intanciating the classes directly, you can make the following changes:
+In case you instantiating the classes directly, you can make the following changes:

 ~~~~
 <?php